softwaremill/codebrag/scripts/ea/ea_install_guide.md

 First user that access Codebrag after installation will be asked to register his account.
 Either email address or name provided have to match corresponding fields in `git log` in order to match commits with given user.
 Codebrag uses [Gravatar](http://gravatar.com) to display user avatars in application.

-### Inviting other users

 Other users can be invited to Codebrag by choosing "Invite friends" link from menu in upper left corner.

 ## Contact us if you want

 If you experience any issues with Codebrag, do not hesitate to contact us via (email/forum/uservoice/irc).
 Also if want to let us know your feelings about Codebrag, drop us a line too.
-Happy code reviewing!